kubermates-org/kubermates.github.io/content/docs/2024-12-12-kubernetes-v1-32-queueinghint-brings-a-new-possibility-to-optimize-pod-schedulin.md

 post_kind: link
 draft: false
 tldr: The Kubernetes scheduler is the core component that selects the nodes on which new Pods run.
+The scheduler processes these new Pods one by one.
 summary: 'The Kubernetes scheduler is the core component that selects the nodes on which new Pods run.
 The scheduler processes these new Pods one by one.
 Therefore, the larger your clusters, the more important the throughput of the scheduler becomes.
   Over the years, Kubernetes SIG Scheduling has improved the throughput of the scheduler in multiple enhancements.
 This blog post describes a major improvement to the scheduler in Kubernetes v1.
-32: a scheduling context element named QueueingHint.'
+32: a scheduling context element named QueueingHint.
+This page provides background knowledge of the scheduler and explains how QueueingHint improves scheduling throughput.
+The scheduler stores all unscheduled Pods in an internal component called the scheduling queue.
+The scheduling queue consists of the following data structures: The Kubernetes scheduler is implemented following the Kubernetes scheduling framework.
+And, all scheduling features are implemented as plugins (e.
+  g. , Pod affinity is implemented in the InterPodAffinity plugin.'
 ---
 Open the original post ↗ https://kubernetes.io/blog/2024/12/12/scheduler-queueinghint/